jasonincanada/kattis/notes/Target Practice.md

   R <- next point
 until R is collinear with side MN of triangle T

+if R
     O <- the point of triangle T other than M and N

     loop
       B <- next point
     until B not collinear with MN

-all points are collinear with MN or OB
+    all points are collinear with MN or OB else
+    all non-triangle points are collinear with a triangle point end
 ```

 ## Incorrect